 Hooken Cliff is the best location in Devon for finding fossils, in particular, echinoids, ammonites, fish and brachiopods, which are easy to find – you just never know what you may find.
-They can be found in the Middle and Lower Chalk, and in the Upper Greensand.
+They can be found in the White Chalk Subgroup (Seaton Formation) and the Grey Chalk Subgroup and in the Upper Greensand.

 ♦ Hooken Cliff is also an important area for wildlife.
 It is a huge landslip, which is rich in fauna and flora.
 You can access this either by walking through the old landslide or from Branscombe.
 Branscombe is the best point of access.
 Drive down to the mouth of the small mill stream, where you will find a large car park.

 ♦ From here, walk east until you reach the cliffs at the edge of the landslide.
 You can also walk from Beer and down through the landslide.
 This has spectacular views, but is also a long walk and can be challenge for some.

 FIND FREQUENCY: ♦♦♦♦♦ – The rocks at Hooken are very rich in fossils and you will be almost certain to come home with lots of finds.
 It is the most productive fossil location in Devon.